-Building a software in JAVA platform has lots of advantages, Today in this post I would like to share some of my understandings on one such greatest advantage gifted by JAVA platform, to all those developers who lost hairs from there scalp by pragmatically managing memory :), i.e Garbage collection.
+Building software in the JAVA platform has lots of advantages, Today in this post I would like to share some of my understandings on one such greatest advantage gifted by the JAVA platform, to all those developers who lost hairs from their scalp by pragmatically managing memory :), i.e Garbage collection.

-Before explaining garbage collection, let me explain some things about "Objects", If C++ is your first OO programming language then you can consider it as a pointer to a particular memory location, In JAVA too its the same, Objects when created from class gets its memory allocated.
-Objects are modified and its behaviours are accessed only via variable references.
+Before explaining garbage collection, let me explain some things about “Objects”, If C++ is your first OO programming language then you can consider it as a pointer to a particular memory location, In JAVA too it is the same, Objects when created from class gets its memory allocated.
+Objects are modified and their behaviors are accessed only via variable references.

-In C++ like language, Memory is actually managed pragmatically, ( this is what is the reason for loosing hairs :) ).
+In C++-like language, Memory is managed pragmatically, ( this is what is the reason for losing hairs :) ).
 JAVA completely wipes out this problem by giving JVM the power to do Garbage collection.
-JAVA being a full fledged OOP languagge, Objects referenced by variables are actually created in heap memory.
+JAVA being a full-fledged OOP language, Objects referenced by variables are created in heap memory.

 String temp = "JAVA journals "; temp = null;

-Though programmers has this sort of flexibility to explicitly expire object references, programmers has no way to control the behavior of garbage collector.
-Garbage collector runs on its own thread.
-It identifies objects eligible for garbage collection and clean them from the memory.
+Though programmers have this sort of flexibility to explicitly expire object references, programmers have no way to control the behavior of garbage collectors.
+The garbage collector runs on its thread.
+It identifies objects eligible for garbage collection and cleans them from the memory.

-JDK provides certain API's to programmers which can request garbage collection, but as per documentation there is no guarantee, Since garbage collector has its own inteligence based on that it will prioritize and serve the request if possible.
-Below are the API's which are provided by JDK to request for Garbage collection
+JDK provides certain API’s to programmers which can request garbage collection, but as per the documentation, there is no guarantee, Since garbage collector has its intelligence based on that it will prioritize and serve the request if possible.
+Below are the API’s which are provided by JDK to request Garbage collection

 As a JDK user Can I increase the HEAP size ?